-Even when financial institutions are "handed the keys" from borrowers walking away from inventory, significant capital can be recovered.
+Even when financial institutions are "handed the keys" from borrowers walking away from inventory, significant capital can

 As an independently owned North Face store on Church Street in downtown Burlington, VT, KL Mountain Shop became a premier source for winter apparel and gear, meeting the needs of both locals and tourists.
 However, after years of success cash flow tightened and merchandise stock began to pile up as sales declined, online order returns increased, negative impact from the online marketplace took hold and survival strategies failed.
 This led to locations being shuttered and merchandise condensed into the downtown store, including additional stock from exclusive brands Marmot, Burton and Mountain Hardwear.
 After an ineffective attempt by the owner to liquidate, the bank took possession of the merchandise to preserve capital.
 When Fortis Business Advisors became involved, the operation had been dissolved, and the store was effectively “dark,” having been inoperable for over a month.